CLASS-SZ/class_sz/README.rst

 The SZ module is included in the file **source/szpowerspectrum.c** and its dependencies.

+In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (currently being developped: kSZ, galaxy, isw, lensing and cib).

 **The code CLASS_SZ is an extension of the CLASS code.**